antonkvm/sudoku-solver/README.md

 from sudoku import SudokuGrid
 import puzzles

+# define a puzzle input:
+grid_1 = [
+    [0, 0, 0, 2, 6, 0, 7, 0, 1],
+    [6, 8, 0, 0, 7, 0, 0, 9, 0],
+    [1, 9, 0, 0, 0, 4, 5, 0, 0],
+    [8, 2, 0, 1, 0, 0, 0, 4, 0],
+    [0, 0, 4, 6, 0, 2, 9, 0, 0],
+    [0, 5, 0, 0, 0, 3, 0, 2, 8],
+    [0, 0, 9, 3, 0, 0, 0, 7, 4],
+    [0, 4, 0, 0, 5, 0, 0, 3, 6],
+    [7, 0, 3, 0, 1, 8, 0, 0, 0],
+]

+# or choose a predefined one:
+grid_2 = puzzles.NOTFUN

-# create new grid object from puzzle input:
+# create a new SudokuGrid object from the puzzle input:
-s = SudokuGrid(puzzles.EASY)
+puzzle = SudokuGrid(grid_1)

-s.pretty_print()
+# show unsolved puzzle:
+print(puzzle)

 # solve it:
-s.solve()
-s.pretty_print()
+puzzle.solve()

+# show solved puzzle:
+print(puzzle)
 ~~~

 ## Implemented Heuristics

-Currently the app implements the following heuristics:
+Currently these heuristics are implemented:

-- simple row, column, and 3x3 subgrid inconsistency check
+- Simple row, column, and 3x3 subgrid inconsistency check:
+  - not much of a heuristic but whatever.
 - Minumum Remaining Values (MRV):
-  - prefer to select one of the cells with the fewest remaning candidates (i.e. most constrained), reducing the chance of picking a wrong value
+  - prefer trying a value for the cell with the fewest remaining candidates (i.e. most constrained)
+  - a smaller candidate set to choose from reduces the chance of picking a wrong value
 - Constraint Propagation:
   - entering a value into a cell removes that value from the candidate sets of connected cells
-  - boosts effectiveness of MRV
+  - boosts effectiveness of MRV because we continuously reduce the size of candidate sets
 - Look-Ahead Candidate Selection:
-  - skip a candidate for a cell if choosing that value would cause another cell to be left with no candidates through constraint propagation
+  - skip a candidate if choosing it would mean another cell has no valid canidate left through constraint propagation
-  - causing a cell to be left with no candidates is a definitive indication that a partial solution is wrong, meaning that branch can be pruned
-  - Propably nullified by MRV, see explanation [here](#conflicting-heuristics).
+  - effecting an empty candidate set means that backtracking branch is hopeless, so we can prune it
 - Least Constraining Value (LCV)
-  - prefer the candidate for a cell that impacts the fewest candidate sets of other connected cells through constraint propagation, reducing the chance of eliminating a correct candidate
+  - prefer the candidate for a cell that impacts the fewest other candidate sets
+  - reduces the chance of eliminating a correct candidate

 ## Performance